 Downloads

-JSol’Ex can be downloaded from this page.
+JSol’Ex can also be downloaded or built from source from this page.
 Installaters are available for Linux, Windows and MacOS.

 Alternatively, you may run JSol’Ex by checking out the sources and running the following command: